 Transitioning to HTTPS is important, but it can also be hugely challenging, even to those who consider themselves technically competent.
 The challenges fall roughly into 2 camps:

 - Purchasing and installing the certificate: This is mostly a challenge for those who are less technical, or with less experience setting up their hosting environment.
 Thankfully, many services are making this easier today.
 Services like Cloudflare, Let's Encrypt SSL, and many hosting providers are providing one-click solutions that are oftentimes free of charge.

 There are many other challenges as well, but once these two basic steps are conquered the rest can usually be handled with ease.

 Duplicate the content of the HTTP version to the location of the HTTPS version, including the XML Sitemaps and all other files.
 Often, this just involves copying the content of one directory to another directory on the same server.

-Avoid using relative URLs in canonicals.
+Avoid using relative URL in canonicals.
 If currently no canonicals are present on the site, change this and first implement canonicals before proceeding.
 Also, be sure to update the canonicals on the mobile version of the website to the HTTPS version.
 To learn more about canonicals, click here.

 For more information about pagination, visit this documentation.